The Bachelor Premiere Recap Colton Underwood Hannah G

 “I heard you’re drowning in some bitches!” a snorkel-wearing Onyeka tells Colton, trying to rescue him from Catherine.

-Thirty women, a deluge of sparkles, three first kisses, a Chris Harrison appreciation montag, one snorkeling joke, a rendition of Claire de Lune, and TWO proposals later, The Bachelor arrives at its conclusion.
+Thirty women, a deluge of sparkles, four first kisses, a Chris Harrison appreciation montage, one snorkeling joke, a rendition of Claire de Lune, and TWO proposals later, The Bachelor arrives at its conclusion.
 Seriously, running a marathon (for some) takes less time than The Bachelor does!
 Hannah G. receives the first impression rose for being able to put together a good question — should she be a journalist?
-With it, she gets kiss #3 for the evening.
 At that, Nicole immediately begins to cry.
 This has been a long night for all of us.
 Three hours and no sign yet from the producers that Colton, virginity or not, has a vested interest in the female anatomy!

 Advertisement